rleir/c7atess/README.md

 =====================================================

+### Server Scripts

 script | remarks
 --------|--------
-DoImage.pl	| the worker program, installed on all machines DoJob.pl	| the scheduler program, installed on one machine Install	| installs the worker c7aget.pl | zz filterAllDB.pl	| filter all fields in the DB filterHocr.pl	| filters junk words from Tesseract output findWork.pl	| the scheduler program, installed on one machine hocr2html.pl | creates an html page for each image, suitable for superimposing highlighting on the image hocr2txtmap.pl	| creates a TxtMap file ocrResults.sql	| DB creation
+DoImage.pl	| the worker program, installed on all machines: preprocess then OCR one image DoJob.pl	| the scheduler program, installed on one machine: for each job, OCR all images in a directory c7aget.pl | CLI : Given a image file specifier get the hocr from the ocr DB filterAllDB.pl	| filter all fields in the DB filterHocr.pl	| filters junk words from Tesseract output findWork.pl	| CLI: scan a directory tree, looking for a directory which has not yet been OCR'd hocr2html.pl | creates an html page for each image, suitable for superimposing highlighting on the image hocr2txtmap.pl	| creates a TxtMap file ocrResults.sql	| DB creation